XcmSend/polkadot-extension/README.md

+# Blinks for Polkadot
-# Forked version of Polkadot.js extension with support for blinks
+(Forked version of Polkadot.js extension with support for blinks)

 ## Detection, Fetching, and Injection: